joashgobin/cs/content/agile/chapter_1_the_agile_approach/1_context.md

 3. Collaboration with client over contracts
 4. Adaptation to change over a rigid plan

-The latter in each pair is not unnecessary but it is not as important as the former.
+In each pair, the latter item is not unnecessary but it is not as important as the former.
-For example, having a working product is more important than a manual but we still need to produce a manual (a document describing how the software should be used).
+For example, having a working product is more important than a manual (documentation) but we still need to produce a manual (a document describing how the product should be used).

 ## Agile methodologies
 These are the result of applying the agile principles.
 It is not necessary to use only